 [Regulation 24 amended: Gazette 23 Dec 1994 p.
 7134; 31 Dec 2007 p.
 6503-4.]

-25. Holders of licences issued outside WA to apply to Board

-(1) A person who is licensed to carry out electrical work, other than as an electrical contractor only, under the law of another State or Territory or of another country and who desires to carry out electrical work in this State shall, before commencing any electrical work in this State, apply to the Board in the form of a form approved by the Board for registration as a licensed electrical worker corresponding to the kind of licence held by that person under the law of that other State or Territory or country.

-(2) On receipt of an application made under subregulation (1) the Board shall if it is satisfied with the information contained in that application issue to the applicant —

-(a) a corresponding licence; or

-(b) if the Board is not satisfied that the person is suitably qualified or experienced to be issued with a licence — a permit that is subject to the conditions and restrictions that the Board considers appropriate.

-[Regulation 25 amended: Gazette 31 Dec 2007 p.
-6504.]
+[25.
+Deleted: SL 2022/36 r.
+12.]

 26. Duration of registration of licence or permit

 (1) Subject to these regulations, the registration of every licence other than an electrician’s training licence continues to have effect on and from the day on which it was issued or its registration was last renewed for the period, not exceeding 5 years, specified in the licence unless the licence is suspended or cancelled under these regulations, or until the name of the holder of the licence is removed from the register under these regulations.